Hearing Loss in Riboflavin Transporter Deficiency

 - Cochlear implants have been used successfully for treatment of hearing difficulties in RTD.

 The most common symptom of both forms of Riboflavin Transporter Deficiency (RTD) is severe hearing impairment.
 Over 95% of individuals in the Cure RTD registry and published literature with genetically confirmed RTD Type 2 (SLC52A2) or RTD Type 3 (SLC52A3) that did not receive riboflavin treatment developed mild to profound hearing loss over time.
-At this time, 25 of these individuals have received cochlear implants as a therapeutic option for their hearing loss.
+At this time, Cure RTD is aware of over 30 individuals with RTD that have received cochlear implants as a therapeutic option for their hearing loss.

 Onset of hearing loss most often occurs between 9 months and 14 years of age, although onset has been reported in individuals as late as their mid-30s.
 Hearing loss may progress from normal hearing to profound deafness in months or be slowly progressive over decades.